Delete unused media files in MoodleCloud

 6. Select any you wish to delete and 'Delete selected files'.

 The files should be removed immediately.
 If they still appear on your MoodleCloud site file list (see below), please remember that the files may still be visible until cron runs to clear them up.
 They should be removed within a day or so.
-Keep in mind, if the file in question does not seem to be removed, you may need to check where that file is located and whether any other resources are using that file.
+Keep in mind, if the file in question does not seem to be removed, you may need to check where else the file is located and whether any other resources are using that file.

 *Find out more about Working with files, File pickerRepositories and Repositories FAQ to help manage files and optimise your site storage.